 By Charles A. Eastman (Ohiyesa) in 1918

-Racial prejudice naturally enters into the account of a man’s life by enemy writers, while one is likely to favor his own race.
-I am conscious that many readers may think that I have idealized the Indian.
+Racial prejudice naturally enters into the account of a man’s life by enemy writers, while one is likely to favor his race.
+I am conscious that many readers may think I have idealized the Indian.

 Therefore I will confess now that we have too many weak and unprincipled men among us.
 When I speak of the Indian hero, I do not forget the mongrel in spirit, false to the ideals of his people.
 Our trustfulness has been our weakness, and when the vices of civilization were added to our own, we fell heavily.

 Another exploit that made him dear to his people occurred in battle when his brother-in-law was severely wounded and left lying where no one on either side dared to approach him.
-As soon as Dull Knife heard of it he got on a fresh horse, and made so daring a charge that others joined him; thus under cover of their fire he rescued his brother-in-law, and in so doing was wounded twice.
+As soon as Dull Knife heard of it, he got on a fresh horse and made so daring a charge that others joined him; thus, under cover of their fire, he rescued his brother-in-law and in so doing, was wounded twice.

 The whole caravan was in the wildest excitement.
-Several of the swiftest-footed warriors charged the bear, to bring him out into the open, while the women and dogs made all the noise they could.
-The bear accepted the challenge, and as he did so, the man whom they had supposed dead came running from the opposite end of the thicket.
+Several of the swiftest-footed warriors charged the bear to bring him out into the open, while the women and dogs made all the noise they could.
+The bear accepted the challenge, and as he did so, the man they had supposed dead came running from the opposite end of the thicket.

 The grizzly met him with a tremendous rush, and they went down together.
-Instantly the bear began to utter cries of distress, and at the same time the knife flashed, and he rolled over dead.
-The warrior was too quick for the animal; he first bit his sensitive nose to distract his attention, and then used the knife to stab him to the heart.
+Instantly the bear began to utter cries of distress, and at the same time, the knife flashed, and he rolled over dead.
+The warrior was too quick for the animal; he first bit his sensitive nose to distract his attention and then used the knife to stab him to the heart.

 As is well known, the Northern Cheyenne uncompromisingly supported the Sioux in their desperate defense of the Black Hills and Big Horn country.
 Why not?
 It was their last buffalo region — their subsistence.
 It was what our wheat fields are to a civilized nation.

-These despairing women appealed to their husbands to die fighting: their liberty was gone, their homes were broken up, and only slavery and gradual extinction in sight.
-At last Dull Knife listened.
+These despairing women appealed to their husbands to die fighting: their liberty was gone, their homes were broken up, and only slavery and gradual extinction were in sight.
+At last, Dull Knife listened.
 He said: “I have lived my life.
 I am ready.”
 The others agreed.
 “If our women are willing to die with us, who is there to say no?
 If we are to do the deeds of men, it rests with you women to bring us our weapons.

-As they had been allowed to carry moccasins and other things to the men, so they contrived to take in some guns and knives under this disguise.
-The plan was to kill the sentinels and run to the nearest natural trench, there to make their last stand.
+As they had been allowed to carry moccasins and other things to the men, they contrived to take in some guns and knives under this disguise.
+The plan was to kill the sentinels and run to the nearest natural trench to make their last stand.
 The women and children were to join them.
 This arrangement was carried out.
 Not every brave had a gun, but all had agreed to die together.
 They fought till their small store of ammunition was exhausted, then exposed their broad chests for a target, and the mothers even held up their little ones to be shot.
 Thus died the fighting Cheyenne and their dauntless leader.

 About the Author: Excerpted from the book Indian Heroes and Great Chieftains, by Charles A. Eastman, 1918.
-The text as it appears here; however, is not verbatim as it has been edited for clarity and ease of the modern reader.
+However, the text as it appears here is not verbatim as it has been edited for clarity and ease of the modern reader.
 Charles A. Eastman earned a medical degree from Boston University School of Medicine in 1890 and then began working for the Office of Indian Affairs later that year.
 He worked at the Pine Ridge Agency, South Dakota, and was an eyewitness to both events leading up to and following the Wounded Knee Massacre of December 29, 1890.
 Himself part-Sioux, he knew many of the people about whom he wrote.